LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ## What is the WSL and how it works ?

 The WSL for **W**indows **S**ubsystem for **L**inux is a compatibility layer developed by Microsoft for running Linux binaries natively (ELF format) in a console environment on Windows 10 and Windows 11.
-This ingenious technology provides a Linux-compatible kernel interface and can interact directly with the windows operating system with performances very close to a native Linux distribution.
-Moreover, it allows a user to chose a Linux distribution to install from the Microsoft Store (more info in below).
+This ingenious technology provides a Linux-compatible kernel interface and can interact directly with the Windows operating system with performances very close to a native Linux distribution.
+Moreover, it allows a user to choose a Linux distribution to install directly from the Microsoft Store (more info in below).

 ### WSL is not a virtual machine !

 Oh my god, I have heard so many times *"WSL ?
 Yeah it's like a virtual machine on your Windows"* but no. It's not as simple...
-Although WSl uses virtualization technologies in some cases (more information in the next section), it does not work in a partitioned environment on your Windows system like a classic virtual machine on VMWare or Virtualbox.
+Although WSL uses virtualization technologies in some cases (more information in the next section), it does not work in a partitioned environment on your Windows system like a classic virtual machine on VMware or VirtualBox.

-It's important to know that all your storage devices that have an assigned letter by the Windows operating system (for example C:, D:, E: ...) are reachable in the `/mnt` directory.
+It's important to know that all your storage devices that have an assigned letter by the Windows operating system (for example `C:`, `D:`, `E:`, ...) are reachable in the `/mnt` directory.
 As an example, the famous `C:` partition of your Windows system is in `/mnt/c` and this is same thing for the others.

-> The NTFS and FAT partitions are directly mounted in the `/mnt` directory but it's necessary to execute some commands to mount EXT4 ones (more information below).
+> The NTFS and FAT partitions are directly mounted on the `/mnt` directory but it's necessary to execute some commands to mount EXT4 ones (more information below).

 Therefore, the WSL can access to your storage devices and it may have some consequences.
 Indeed, if you try to delete your Document folder for example, you will notice that it will be permanently removed from your computer.
-You can also create a new file with a text editor like vim or nano, and you will be able to edit it with a Windows text editor (like notepad for example).
+You can also create a new file with a text editor like vim or nano and be able to edit it with a Windows text editor (like notepad for example).

 > For the curious ones, we tried to do a `rm -fr /mnt/c` command with the WSL and the root privileges, to delete all the files in the **C:\\** directory.
 It seems that the WSL can only delete the files in the user folder in **C:\Users\<name_of-the_user>**.
 However, the windows system becomes quite unstable and slow.